 Nano SIM Cards

 A size which originated with the iPhone 5’s tiny SIM card slot, the Nano SIM size is fast becoming the standard size for new smartphones.
-The Nano SIM is almost all circuit with hardly any plastic bezel, measuring just 12mm x 9mm, and making it ideal for saving space as modern phones grow ever thinner.
-Nano SIM cards are used by all current iPhone, LG and HTC models, and even the cheaper models from these and other manufacturers are beginning to use a Nano SIM slot.
+The Nano SIM is almost all circuit with hardly any plastic bezel, measuring just 12.3mm x 8.9mm, and making it ideal for saving space as modern phones grow ever thinner.

 The SIM card you will need depends entirely on your mobile phone.
 You can find out the size of your phone’s SIM card in several ways, including:

-- Go to the manufacturer’s website and check the tech specs of your phone
+- Going to the manufacturer’s website and checking the tech specs of your phone.